+Risk type & Primary climate-related risk driver

+Acute physical

+Increased severity and frequency of extreme weather events such as cyclones and floods

+Primary potential financial impact

 Increased direct costs

+Company-specific description

-The intensity of extreme weather events is projected to increase in the future.
+Extreme Weather Risk - The intensity of extreme weather events is projected to increase in the future.
 Scientists believe that changes in precipitation patterns owing to warming oceans or glacial melts are likely to cause extreme weather conditions and storms, heat waves, floods and droughts with increased frequency.
 Severe storm events and increased frequency and destructive power of tornadoes and hurricanes, in addition to subsequent flooding as a result of hurricanes, have the potential to disrupt Clorox manufacturing operations as a result of damage to our manufacturing facilities as well as loss of utility services.
 There is all the potential for supply chain disruptions, which could impact the availability of raw materials as well as cause logistical challenges in shipping finished product to our customers.
 We have contingency plans in place to minimize the effects of weather on our supply chain.

+Time horizon

 Short-term

+Likelihood

+More likely than not

+Magnitude of impact

+Low

+- Are you able to provide a potential financial impact figure?
+Yes, an estimated range

+- Potential financial impact figure (currency)

+- Potential financial impact figure minimum (currency) 500,000

+Potential financial impact figure - maximum (currency) 50,000,000

+Explanation of financial impact figure

 The potential financial impacts would be productivity loss and supply chain constraints.
 Most of Clorox's production capacity worldwide is dispersed and redundant.
 Our global manufacturing supply chain is structured so that if there is an issue at any single manufacturing site, plants in other locations will increase production of those products to cover the consumer markets in impacted areas.
-In some cases, however, there are widely used commodities that are produced in localized areas that can have a larger financial impact.
-Accordingly, financial impacts would vary based on event severity and the geographic location.
+In some cases, however, there are widely used commodities that are produced in localized areas that can have a larger